Helen Qu

 photo of Helen Qu

-I am a final year PhD candidate in Physics at the University of Pennsylvania, advised by Dr. Masao Sako.
-I work on machine learning applications to cosmology, specifically with type Ia supernovae as cosmological probes.
+I am an incoming research fellow at the Flatiron Institute.
+Previously, I completed my PhD in 2024 at the University of Pennsylvania, advised by Dr. Masao Sako.
+I work on robust machine learning and its applications to cosmology, specifically with type Ia supernovae as cosmological probes.
 I am part of the Dark Energy Survey Collaboration as well as the Nancy Grace Roman Space Telescope supernova science investigation team.
 I am particularly interested in developing deep learning methods with large-scale astronomical survey data applications in mind.

 Selected Publications